AnotherCodeArtist/CEPWare/README.md

  - Afterwards it asks you if you also want to start the automated data script.
 For yes enter 'y' for no everything else.
 5. If you didn't start the data generator through the set up script, go to /Setup and run `python Data-Generator.py'.
  - This script will prompt you to enter the desired simulation method.
 For Fire 'fire', Failure 'failure', minmax 'minmax'.
- - Afterwards it asks you if you want the data to be sent to your local CEPWare environment or to a remote URL.
-For local enter 'y' for a remote URL enter the 'URLtoBeSentTo'.
-6. Finally to delete CEPWare go to /Setup and run `python Clear-Docker.py`
+6. Finally to delete CEPWare go to /Setup and run `python Clear-Docker.py`.
+This will delete the whole CEPWare Environment.

 [![Waffle.io - Columns and their card count](https://badge.waffle.io/AnotherCodeArtist/CEPWare.svg?columns=all)](https://waffle.io/AnotherCodeArtist/CEPWare)